 How Long Do You Need?

-A week whether you want to just lounge around and de-stress or experience all the activities that the country has to offer.
+When you're traveling to Aruba, you'll need at least a week whether you want to just lounge around and de-stress or experience all the activities that the country has to offer.

 Curacao – 40 mins

 Bonaire – 45 mins

 - Can I drink the water?
 Aruba has the world’s second largest seawater desalination plant so yes you can definitely drink the tap water here.